kwrobel-nlp/krnnt/Readme.md

 # KRNNT

-KRNNT is a morphological tagger for Polish based on recurrent naural networks.
+KRNNT is a morphological tagger for Polish based on recurrent neural networks.
 It was presented at 8th Language & Technology Conference.
 More details are available in the paper:
 ```
 @inproceedings{wrobel2017,
   author       = "Wróbel, Krzysztof",